timreichen/Bundler/README.md

 #### Test

-The file must end with `.json` or any kind of extension.
+The file path must end with `.json`.

 #### Transformation

 A `json` file will be transformed into an esm module if it is imported diretcly into typescript or javascript.

 ```json
 /* src/data.json */